The international team of researchers also examined the genetic ties between personality traits and psychiatric disorders.

 They found that hippocampal long-term potentiation triggered changes in protein signaling, including to a number of proteins linked to these disorders.

-In Nature this week: variants linked to autism may also influence social behaviors across the population, and more.
+In Nature this week: loci linked to major depressive disorder, and more.